Mortgage Loan With Unsatisfied Judgment Lending Guidelines

 - Negotiate and settle the judgment and pay it prior to and/or at closing and have it recorded

 - Enter into a written payment agreement with the judgment creditor

-- If a written payment agreement has been entered, three months of timely payments needs to be made to judgment creditor
+- If a written payment agreement has been entered, three months of timely payments need to be made to the judgment creditor

 - Three months of canceled checks/bank statements need to be provided to the lender to show that borrower has made three monthly payments and three months has seasoned